We spoke with Mark Kennedy, web development manager at Ulster University.

 How do you use Silktide?

 We would look at any issues that appeared on multiple pages but were caused by a template or component issue.
-That way we might have had 10,000 errors on contrast caused by a component.
-If we fix that component then we fix 10,000 errors in one go.
+That way we might have had 10,000 errors on contrast caused by a component but if we fixed that component then we have fixed 10,000 errors in one go.

 It was a case of interrogating what Silktide was telling us and then going for the low-hanging fruit and attacking those issues.
 When those were crushed, we got to a point where we could see any error spikes.

 One of the things we do is test our templates before release.
-That way we can minimize potential issues but we then have Silktide as the safety net.
+That way we can minimize potential issues and we then have Silktide as the safety net.

 What results did you get with Silktide?

-It has taken a lot of hard work and dedication from the team but I’m pleased to say that we are currently number one in the Index with an accessibility score of 99%
+It has taken a lot of hard work and dedication from the team but I’m pleased to say that we are currently number one or number tow in the Index with an accessibility score of 99%

-It is a real testament to my team as the Index is independent of any checks that are overridden in a user’s account so is a purer reflection of how good our web accessibility is.”
+It is a real testament to the team as the Index is independent of any checks that are overridden in a user’s account so is a purer reflection of how good our web accessibility is.

 Ready to get started?